VonHeikemen/lsp-zero.nvim/README.md

 EOF
 ```

-The `recommended` preset will enable automatic suggestions of language servers.
+The [recommended](https://github.com/VonHeikemen/lsp-zero.nvim/blob/v1.x/doc/md/getting-started.md#recommended) preset will enable automatic suggestions of language servers.
 So any time you open a filetype for the first time it'll try to ask if you want to install a language server that supports it.

-If you already know what language servers you want, you can use the function [.ensure_installed()](#ensure_installedlist) to install them automatically.
-See the example in [API showcase](#api-showcase)
+If you already know what language servers you want, you can use the function [.ensure_installed()](https://github.com/VonHeikemen/lsp-zero.nvim/blob/v1.x/doc/md/api-reference.md#ensure_installedlist) to install them automatically.

 ## FAQ